scottwiles/salary_prediction/references/deployment.md

 # Building and deploying to Heroku

-### 1. Make sure front-end build is up-to-date with latest changes
+### 1. Make sure the React build is up-to-date with latest changes
 From the main project directory, change to `./front-end` directory and run build script.

 ```shell